KenKundert/emborg/README.rst

     > emborg due
     backup was performed 19 hours ago.

-You can also specify options that result in an output message if a time limit has been exceeded.
-This allow you to use this with status bar programs such as i3status to generate reminders.
+Adding the --days option results in the message only being printed if the backup has not been performed within the specified number of days.
+Adding the --email option results in the message being sent to the specified address rather than printed.
+This allows you to run the *due* command from a cron script in order to send your self reminders to do a backup if one has not occurred for a while.

 Extract